raphaeld0/raphaeld0/README.md

 Hi!
 I'm Raphael de Sousa Caçador Dias, an 18-year-old from Rio de Janeiro, Brazil.
 I completed high school at IFF with a technical degree in Chemistry and I'm currently studying Information Systems at UFF.
-I'm passionate about technology and spend my free time improving my programming skills.
+I'm passionate about technology and constantly work on improving my programming skills.
+Currently, I'm studying Node.js and React, and also exploring some concepts in Java.
 Here on GitHub, I share my projects to track my growth and contribute to the community.

 <p align="left">